 What’s more is that the endocannabinoid system helps in supporting and assisting a broad range of the body’s key functions such as sleep or circadian rhythm, nervous system capacity and pain management, immuno-function via interactions with lymph nodes and other key cognitive functions like mood regulation.

-When it comes to cannabinoids like CBD, they’re well known in science as ‘neuromodulators’ i.e. compounds which influence the functioning of cognitive areas.
+When it comes to phytonutrients like CBN, they’re well known in science as ‘neuromodulators’ i.e. compounds which influence the functioning of cognitive areas.
 Hemp extract compounds chemically attach to the receptors in the endocannabinoid system throughout the body (but particularly in the brain and central nervous system).
 Unlike THC this interaction produces no psychoactive effects at all.

 Now that we know how the substance works and what its metabolic pathway is, let’s take a look at what some of the symptoms we need to look out for which can potentially arise in certain individuals.

-Side effects to be aware of when using CBD hemp extract oil
+Side effects to be aware of when using Hemp Extract Oil

-Much more research is still be done however (mostly on animals currently) to derive deeper understanding and evidence of the long term effects and potential interactions of CBD from high dose and high frequency use in long periods.
+Much more research is still be done however (mostly on animals currently) to derive deeper understanding and evidence of the long term effects and potential interactions of the oil from high dose and high frequency use in long periods.

 The key dangers and risk areas for using hemp extract is the potential issues that can arise when taken with other medicines or chemicals and for certain at-risk or vulnerable groups like pregnant women.